davidrbourke/DVA-C02/Lambda.md

 ## Lambda & S3 Event Notifications

-Get notified whenever a object is created/deleted, etc, in the S3 Bucket.
+Get notified whenever an object is created/deleted, etc, in the S3 Bucket.
 Some patterns:

 - S3 -> Lambda -> DLQ -> SQS (S3 straight to Lambda)